Best Solar Design Software in India for 2026

 Q4.
 What is the difference between a BOE and a Bills of Structure in solar projects?

 The Bills of Electrical (BOE) covers all electrical components required for the installation: AC and DC cables with lengths calculated from the actual string layout, AC Distribution Board (ACDB), DC Distribution Board (DCDB), lightning arrestors, MC4 connectors, and earthing components.
 The Bills of Structure covers all mechanical mounting components: purlins, rafters, mounting heights, and structural specifications derived from the roof geometry and panel layout.
 Together, these two documents give the procurement team everything needed to order materials for the full installation, without preparing a separate BOM in Excel.
-Reslink generates both automatically from the 3D design.
-Of the tools on this list, no other platform generates both natively.
+Reslink generates both automatically from the 3D design, calculated across any equipment selection, not limited to specific hardware partnerships the way OpenSolar's BOM automation is.

 Q5.
 Is PVsyst good for Indian solar projects?